MeirKriheli/meirkrihelicom/content/en/posts/django-hebrew-translation-status-2023-08.md

 summary: >
     After a long hiatus, I'm back translating Django to Hebrew.

-    As of Tuesday, Tuesday Aug 15th. the Hebrew translation of `django-core`, `django-formtools`, `django-contrib-comments` and `django-people` is back at 100%.
+    As of Tuesday Aug 15th. the Hebrew translation of `django-core`, `django-formtools`, `django-contrib-comments` and `django-people` is back at 100%.
 Left out for this cycle again: `django-localflavor` and `django-docs` and `djangoproject.com`.